 Who Needs SR22 Insurance?

 There’s a wide range of people that require SR22 insurance.
 The most common type of person that needs and SR22 is someone convicted of a major moving violation.
-That could be reckless endangerment, DUI, OWI, excessive speeding, or something similar, according to the laws in the state where you live.
+That could be reckless endangerment, DUI, OWI, excessive speeding, or something similar, according to the local laws in the state where you live.